alzapiedi/ski/README.md

 Each object has a custom rectangular hit box defined to maximize the accuracy of collision detection.
 There is a provision to ensure the same object is not continuously collided with.

 ## Vectors
 The snow monster's velocity is calculated by first determining the direction of the vector between the monster and the skier.
-Then, the magnitude of the vector is scaled according to the position of the monster relative to the skier.
+Then, the magnitude of the vector is scaled according to the position of the monster relative to the skier and the direction of the skier.